-There are a number of attractions in the North Wales area, some close to the hotel and some a short car journey away.
-The Welsh country side is beautiful and well worth exploring.
-Below is a list of locations that we think worth knowing about while staying at Cae Mor Hotel.
-North Wales is full of beautiful scenery and it’s not hard to find a nice area to visit.
+There are a number of local attractions in the North Wales area, some close to the Hotel and some a short car journey away.
+The Welsh countryside is beautiful and well worth exploring.
+Below is a list of locations that we think worth knowing about while staying at Cae Mor Hotel Llandudnob.
+North Wales is full of beautiful scenery and it's not hard to find a nice area to visit.

 The Great Orme is a must visit if you're staying in Llandudno.
 There is a tram that leads to the summit which is home to some spectacular views of the local area, coast, Snowdonia and more.
 There is also a nice café at the top.